inveniosoftware/docs-invenio-ils/docs/reference/api/series.md

 # Series API

-This document outlines the API endpoints available for managing series in Invenio ILS.
+This document outlines the API endpoints available for managing series in InvenioILS.

 * **List Series**